Skip to main content

 Requesting missing data

 While gossiping and broadcasting are sufficient to distribute data across the network in most cases, nodes can also request missing data from peers should they require it.
-A common example is a missing deploy from a block.
+A common example is a missing transaction from a block.

 Validation

 Objects have a concept of dependencies.
-For example, a block depends on all the deploys whose hashes are listed inside it.
+For example, a block depends on all the transactions whose hashes are listed inside it.
 A node considers any object valid if all of its dependencies are available on the local node.

 Should a node receive an object from a peer that is not valid yet, it will attempt to complete its validation before processing it further.
 In the case of gossiping, this means pausing the gossiping of the object until all its dependencies can be retrieved.